ZONT3/tts-deck-generator/README.md

 B column in table is name of card in game (**not** binded to a filenames of images, can be changed to anything), A column is number of file in input dir in alphabet order (case insensetive, **binded** to that order).
-C and any leftover columns is keys in descriptions, row values are values.
+C and any leftover columns are keys in descriptions, row values are values.
 If value is equal `true`, then it will be just key in description, without any value.
 Empty value in table will not include key name in card description.